Madhav Shrihari Aney: Forest Satyagraha

 The forest law was defied in Berar as in other parts of the country.
 Moreshwar Vasudeo Abhyankar and Wamanrao Joshi were arrested for their protests.
 On 10 July 1930, Bapuji Aney took over the leadership to inaugurate the "Forest Satyagraha".
 With the party of volunteers, he cut grass from the reserved forests at Pusad at Yavatmal and was arrested.
 He was charged with the offence of 'Theft' under Section 379 and was convicted.
-At the same time, other leaders of the Berar, such as Brijlal Biyani, Gole, Patwardhan and Soman were also arrested.
-With this, the Satyagraha started spreading in all the parts of the state of C.P. & Berar.
+At the same time, other leaders of the Berar, such as Brajlal Biyani, Gole, Patwardhan and Soman were also arrested.
+With this, the Satyagraha started spreading in all the parts of the state of Central Provinces and Berar.
 The Gond and other Adivasi tribals too participated in thousands in the Satyagraha.
 Aney underwent six months imprisonment and thereafter he was known as "Loknayak Aney."

 Positions held

 During British Raj

 In 1923, he was nominated to the Central Legislative Assembly as the representative of Berar Division.
 During 1941–1943, he was a member of the Viceroy's Executive Council responsible for Indians Overseas and Commonwealth Relations.
 He resigned in 1943, when the British Indian government refused to release Mahatma Gandhi, while he was on fast.
 He was the High Commissioner to Ceylon from 1943 to July 1947.
 He joined the Constituent Assembly in 1947.